 PictureMate lets you correct the color and improve the image quality of your photos without using a computer.
 Two basic types of adjustments are available:

-The PhotoEnhance setting improves your photos' colors and increases contrast and sharpness.
-It may correct images that are too dark, too light, or backlit.
+• PhotoEnhance-This setting improves your photos' colors and increases contrast and sharpness.
+It may correct images that are too dark, too bright, or backlit.

 Manual corrections apply only to individual photos.
 You can select different settings for each photo in a print job.